ltfschoen/seeding/README.md

 standardization body that will be in charge of its own RFC process.
 It wants to provide transparency over the development and maintenance of various tools that the ecosystem uses.
-It also tries to create an inclusive roadmap with the aim of reconcile different needs.
-And finally, it provides expert opinions when the need raises.
+It also tries to create an inclusive roadmap with the aim of reconciling different needs.
+And finally, it provides expert opinions when the need arises.
 We'll discuss the four goals in more details in the following sections.

 The discussion of an on-chain Polkadot EVM collective has been under way during